-- New taxpayers are born, while existing ones age and die before taxes come due. - However, keep in mind that the bonds sold to borrow the money associated with the deficit are owned by some one, and these are also left to future generations. - Those who do not inherit bonds will face new higher tax burdens and those who inherent bonds will also do so, but have the means (the bonds) to pay for their higher taxes. - The income of some groups rise and others fall between the time that a bond is issued and sold, and the time that it is redeemed. - iii.
-Distributional effects are likely to affect the politics of debt finance. - Some families benefit from debt issue and some lose... - The winners will vote in favor of debt finance and the losers against (ignoring fiscal illusion). - Whether a net fiscal transfer from the current generation to the next actually takes place or not depends in part on what the borrowed money is spent on. - If it is spent on schools, for example, the benefits of the borrowing are also shifted to future generations.) - iv.
-Not all tax payers will be alive when the taxes are collected to pay off the bonds issued, and not all future are connected via inheritance to bond holders in the borrowing generation of tax payers (Buchanan and Roback, 1987). - Long term debt financing, consequently, tends to affect inter-generational distribution of taxation.
-It shifts taxes and excess burden to future relatively poor tax payers (those who do not inherit bonds). - Of course, the resources are not literally shifted from adults to children, rather the resources come from person who buy the government bonds. - At the micro-economic level of analysis, the children of persons who do not hold government bonds equal to their future tax burden, will bear a relatively greater "inherited" tax burden than those who do not.
+- A. In addition to potential "tax smoothing," government borrowing (tax-timing) normally has a variety of distributional effects. - i.
+Some of the distributional effects are analogous to those previously examined for taxation. - Reducing current taxes will improve the welfare of some groups more than others in the short run. - Raising them in the future--over what they would have had to be without the deficit--decreases the welfare of some taxpayers more than others. - ii.
+Note that some of these distributional effects are "intertemporal" and likely to be "intergenerational," because the pool of taxpayers will change between the time that the debt is issued and the time at which it taxes will be collected to paid it off. - New taxpayers are born, while existing ones age and die before taxes come due. - However, keep in mind that the bonds sold to borrow the money associated with the deficit are owned by someone, and these are also left to future generations. - Those who do not inherit bonds will face new higher tax burdens and those who inherent bonds will also do so, but have the means (the bonds) to pay for their higher taxes. - The income of some groups rise, and others fall between the time that a bond is issued and sold, and the time that it is redeemed. - iii.
+Distributional effects are likely to affect the politics of debt finance. - Some families benefit from debt issue, and some lose.. - The winners will vote in favor of debt finance and the losers against

+(ignoring fiscal illusion).

-- E. Other controversies with respect to debt finance are centered on the extent to which such "buy now pay later" arrangements tend to reduce capital formation by shifting savings from capital formation to government bonds (which typically pay lower average returns but with much less risk). - i.
+- Whether a net fiscal transfer from the current generation to the next actually takes place or not depends in part on what the borrowed money is spent on. - If it is spent on schools, for example, the benefits of the borrowing are also shifted to future generations.) - iv.
+Not all taxpayers will be alive when the taxes are collected to pay off the bonds issued, and not all future are connected via inheritance to bond holders in the borrowing generation of taxpayers (Buchanan and Roback, 1987). - Long term debt financing, consequently, tends to affect inter-generational distribution of taxation.
+It shifts taxes and excess burden to future relatively poor taxpayers (those who do not inherit bonds). - Of course, the resources are not literally shifted from adults to children, rather the resources come from person who buy the government bonds. - v.
+At the micro-economic level of analysis, the children of persons who do not hold government bonds equal to their future tax burden, will bear a relatively greater "inherited" tax burden than those who do not. - B. Other controversies with respect to debt finance are centered on the extent to which such "buy now pay later" arrangements tend to reduce capital formation by shifting savings from capital formation to government bonds (which typically pay lower average returns but with much less risk). - i.
 In the simplest models, government borrowing bids up "risk free" interest rates which "crowds out" private lending to firms who would have invested in capital goods. - ii.
 The latter is one rationale for effects of national debt on capital formation and long run economic growth. - iii.
 The intergenerational effects and fiscal illusion are rationales for a political bias in favor of debt finance. - iv.
-The latter implies that democracies are inclined to overuse debt finance relative to the ideal levels of Ramsay taxation and borrowing and/or relevant to idealized Keynesian macroeconomics? - See Buchanan and Wagner (1977) for a nice book length discussion of the political biases in favor of debt over tax finance.
+The latter implies that democracies are inclined to overuse debt finance relative to the ideal levels of Ramsay taxation and borrowing and/or relevant to idealized Keynesian macroeconomics?

+v.
+See Buchanan and Wagner (1977) for a nice book length discussion of the political biases in favor of debt over tax finance.